Claim: Weah’s Government Endorses Gay Rights at Democracy Summit

 The group solicited over 700,000 signatures from across the country to amend specific provisions of the 1986 Constitution of Liberia to give the Christian religion an exclusive religious right.

-In the face of all these requests from the citizens of Liberia through their lawmakers, international partners who protect the rights of all humans have, on the other hand, been in the advocacy to ensure the sexual orientation rights of those who believe in the act of same-sex are respected.
+In the face of all these requests from the citizens of Liberia through their lawmakers, international partners who protect the rights of all humans have, on the other hand, been advocating to ensure the sexual orientation rights of those who believe in the act of same-sex are respected.

 Recently, a delegation from Liberia headed by Minister of Foreign Affairs Dee-Maxwell Saah Kemayah attended a Democracy Summit in Lusaka, Zambia.